Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 Uncertainty in the redshift distribution $\frac{d\mathrm{N}}{dz}$ for the unWISE blue sample is an important systematic in our analysis.
 In Ref.~\cite{Krolewski2020} this was quantified by determining the variance in the redshift distribution over 44 different patches observed by HSC, each with the same area as COSMOS, and then drawing 100 samples consistent with this expected error.
 The 100 $\frac{d\mathrm{N}}{dz}$ realizations used in Ref.~\cite{Krolewski2020} are shown in Fig.~\ref{fig:dndz} as thin grey lines, with the thick red line indicating the best-fit fiducial $\frac{d\mathrm{N}}{dz}$.
 This spread illustrates the degree of uncertainty in the unWISE blue redshift distribution, and will be important in the discussion below.

 The differential optical depth is proportional to the inhomogeneous distributions of electrons.
-We relate this to the dark matter distribution through a scale-dependent linear bias $\delta_e (\vec{k},\chi) = b_e (k, \chi) \delta_m (\vec{k},\chi)$, employing the model of Ref.~\cite{Takahashi2020}:
+We relate this to the dark matter distribution through a scale-dependent linear bias $\delta_e (\vec{k},\chi) = b_e (k, \chi) \delta_m (\vec{k},\chi)$, employing the model~\footnote{Various window functions relating the distribution of electrons to matter have been employed in previous work, e.g.~\cite{Shaw:2011sy} used a combined exponential and power law while ~\cite{Smith:2016lnt} used Eq.~\eqref{eq:matter_electron_bias} with $b_* = {\rm const}$, $\gamma = 1$, $k_* = \left(\alpha h / D(z)\right) \ {\rm Mpc}^{-1}$.
+All of these fitting functions share the qualitative feature that $b_e$ falls off beyond some wave-number, corresponding to the impact of baryonic feedback on the distribution of gas.}: